reiver/article-20250227/README.md

 And once again people wondered — how is it possible that Bluesky, which claims to be a decentralized social-media network (and thus not having the problems that centralized social-media does), is able to censor or moderate anyone or anything off of the whole network?
 And, is a social-media network that can in practice do this actually decentralized?

-Although, in many ways, Bluesky has been stuck _betweeen a rock and a hard place_ when it comes to moderation — they are _damned when you do and damned when you don't_
+Although, in many ways, Bluesky has been stuck _betweeen a rock and a hard place_ when it comes to moderation — they are _damned when you do and damned when you don't_.

+So, what happened‽

 ## What Was Censored